shijing0628/memory-tracker-mern-app/README.md

 memory-tracker-mern-app

-React, Node.js, Express & MongoDB, redux
+React, Node.js, Express & MongoDB, redux, material-UI

+- (How to use redux, react-redux, thunk framework)
+- filebase to upload file

 2021-1-11